-These two graphs assume all other assumptions are exactly met, including State contributions made equal to the full actuarially determined amounts.
+These two graphs assume that all other assumptions are exactly met, including actual State contributions equally the full actuarially determined amounts.

-The "Plan Funding" graph shows that under this scenario, the State ADC rate would decrease compared to the near flatness in the baseline case.
-The rate declines to 25.9% of payroll at the end of the 10-year projection period.
+The "Plan Funding" graph shows that the State ADC rate would decrease under this scenario compared to the near flat forecast in the baseline case.
+The rate declines to 21.0% of payroll at the end of the 10-year projection period.

-The "Assets and Liabilities" graph shows that under this scenario, the Plan would reach a 101% funded ratio by 2033, an improvement over the baseline scenario's ultimate ratio of 95%.
-With on-going investment gains, the Market Value would be higher than the Actuarial Value of Assets each year starting in FY 2025.
+The "Assets and Liabilities" graph shows that under this scenario, the Plan would reach a 104% funded ratio by 2034, an improvement over the baseline scenario's ultimate ratio of 99%.
+With on-going investment gains, the Market Value would be higher than the Actuarial Value of Assets for the entire period..